Mandate & History

 - 1994 DEMYSTIFYING THE BARD: Learn Shakespeare by doing Shakespeare.

-- “Students actors cracking language barrier to see how he uses it to address important human questions” Bill Henry The Sun Times
+- “Student actors are cracking the language barrier to see how he uses it to address important human questions” -Bill Henry, The Sun Times.

 - 1996 MAIN STAGE PROGRAM SIA: Innovative production of Romeo & Juliet.

-- 1997 TEACHING SHAKESPEARE SUMMER INSTITUTE: Established at York University, Toronto
+- 1997 TEACHING SHAKESPEARE SUMMER INSTITUTE: Established at York University.

 - “I gained new strategies and maybe even more important, renewed enthusiasm for teaching Shakespeare.
-Thank you”.
-Denise Graves
+Thank you”. -Denise Graves, Teacher.

 - 1998 LEARNING TO LOVE SHAKESPEARE: Interesting Canadians we’re glad we’ve met